jiaming-jiang/fdh-web/README.md

 TODO

-### Categories' Overlap
+### How many users have multiple categories ?

+Since we do soft clustering, users have a score for each category.
+But how users who meet the threshold score to be in multiple categories ?
+We used a simple Venn diagram to visualize the overlap of categories.
+The Venn diagram show the number of users for each categories and the number of users who are in the intersection of multiple categories.

 ![Alt text](./assets/svg/venn_diagram_categories.svg)

-There is very few overlap between explorers, conformists and adventurers.
-While the number of users with two of these categories is not negligible, the number of users with all three categories is very low.
+As we can see, there are very few overlaps between explorers, conformists and adventurers.
+There are some users with two categories, but almost no user with all 3 categories.
+This suggests that the categories that we defined target different kind of users.

 <!-- Farouk -->
 ## <a id="section_ratings_reviews">Number of Ratings/Reviews and User Categories</a>